 Global Youth Council

 Earth Uprising’s Global Youth Council was formed to connect young climate activists from all around the world.
-The council’s primary purpose is tell their personal stories of the climate crisis, and use their lived experiences to imagine a new, sustainable future for our planet and humanity.
+The council’s primary purpose is to tell their personal stories of the climate crisis and use their lived experiences to imagine a new, sustainable future for our planet and humanity.